uilicious/docs-v1.uilicious.com/cli/intro.md

 ```
 ## Import Test Script(s)

-Use the `import` command to import a local folder consists of test script(s) under a project .
+Use the `import` command to import a local folder consists of test script(s) under the root path of a project .
 ```bash
 uilicious-cli -u <username> -p <password> import <project_name> <local_test_directory>
 ```